Professor Caoimhe McAvinchey, BA Double Hons (Manchester) MA (NYU) PhD (QMUL)

-My research is in applied and social theatre and performance.
-I have particular interests in performance and prison, theatre practice with and about women in prison, intergenerational arts practices and the documentation and evaluation of socially engaged arts practices.
+My research is in applied and socially engaged theatre and performance.
+I have a particular interest in performance and prison, theatre practice with and about criminalized women, intergenerational arts practices and the documentation and evaluation of socially engaged arts practices.

-Applied Theatre: Women and the Criminal Justice System (London: Bloomsbury, due for publication 2017)
+Applied Theatre: Women and the Criminal Justice System (London: Bloomsbury, 2020)

-co-editor with Lucy Richardson and Fabio Santos), Phakama: Participatory Theatre in the Making (Methuen Theatre Makers Series) (London: Bloomsbury, due for publication 2017)
+Co-written and co-edited with Lucy Richardson and Fabio Santos, Phakama: Making Participatory Theatre (London: Bloomsbury, 2018)

 Research Projects with outputs including web resources and Continuing Professional Development (CPD) Training

-‘The Performance of Prison Theatre Practices: Questioning the Evidence’ in Applied Practice: Evidence and Impact in Theatre, Music and Art, ed Matthew Reason and Nick Rowe (London: Bloomsbury, forthcoming 2017), pp. tbc
+‘The Performance of Prison Theatre Practices: Questioning the Evidence’ in Applied Practice: Evidence and Impact in Theatre, Music and Art, ed Matthew Reason and Nick Rowe (London: Bloomsbury, 2017), 139-155.

-‘Mad Gyms and Kitchens, Bobby Baker and Daily Life Ltd’ in Applied Theatre: Performing Health and Wellbeing, ed Katharine Low and Veronica Baxter, (London: Bloomsbury, forthcoming), pp. tbc
+‘Mad Gyms and Kitchens, Bobby Baker and Daily Life Ltd’ in Applied Theatre: Performing Health and Wellbeing, ed Katharine Low and Veronica Baxter, (London: Bloomsbury, 2017), 217-222.

 ‘Together: The Practice of Participatory Arts’, in If I Were In Your Shoes Now, ed. by Tony Fegan (Dublin: Tallaght Community Arts, 2013)